glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 <img src="{{ '/assets/img/2015-09-28-multiple-data-sources-and-caching/sad_cloud_google.png' | prepend: site.baseurl }}" alt="no network image">

-Maybe the connection is never lost, but is it necessary to fetch the data from the API, every time the user enter in the application?, the answer is no.
+Maybe the connection is never lost, but, is it necessary to fetch the data from the API every time the user enter in the application?
+The answer is no.

-if you are an Android Developer then I suppose you are familiar with the Picasso library from square, picasso take care about obtain and store the images for you, if an image is already downloaded you don't need to download it again, why not use this approach with the data?
+If you are an Android Developer then I suppose that you are familiar with Picasso library from square.
+Picasso takes care about obtain and store the images for you, if an image is already downloaded you don't need to download it again, why not use this approach with the data?

 In this post I going to try explain how to accomplish this, always with a SOLID,